-Our students choose a placement that matches their prior education and personal interest.
-They have followed classes linked to the broader industry: Culture & Leisure Management, Travel Management, Aviation and Hospitality Management (in the English programme).
-For more info, please visit our website.
-Depending on the period in which they will do an internship, they will contact you for an application.
 For students of the short track, this can be done until 15 May (for summer or autumn (SEM 1) internships); for students of the initial bachelor's programme, until 30 November (for spring (SEM 2) internships) or 1 June (for autumn (SEM 1) internships).
-If students did not contact you before these dates/deadlines, it means unfortunately that you will not receive an intern for one of the periods above.
+If students did not contact you before these dates/deadlines, it means unfortunately that you will not receive an intern for one of the periods above for that academic year.
 If they contacted you, you are free to offer the student an internship or not: this is your decision.
-After your decision, the student will offer you a contract to sign.
+After your decision, the student will offer you a task list document to fill out & sign and an internship contract to sign.
 It is important that the task description and learning outcomes for the student are clearly defined on the learning agreement/ internship contract.
-You will be sent a copy signed by all parties no later than a week before the start of the internship.
+You will receive a signed copy by all parties no later than a week before the start of the internship.